robastel/fantasy_football_ingestion/README.md

 # fantasy_football
-This is the home of the data pipeline, analysis, and predictions for my fantasy football league.
+This is the home of the data ingestion pipeline for my fantasy football league.